GoogleChrome/web.dev/src/site/content/en/push-notifications/use-push-notifications-to-engage-users/index.md

   <figcaption class="w-figcaption">A notification on a MacBook.</figcaption>
 </figure>

 Traditionally, web browsers had to initiate the exchange of information between server and client by making a request.
 [Web push technology](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), on the other hand, lets you configure your server to send notifications when it makes sense for your app.

+{# Too much technical detail too quickly. #}

 A push service creates unique push subscriptions for each subscribed service worker.
 Sending messages to a user's push subscriptions raises events on that service worker, prompting it to display a notification.

 {% Aside 'key-term' %}